When you get involved with cryptocurrencies, unavoidably, you stumble across the token vs. coin dilemma.

-Apart from the algorithm, a coin has money utility.
-Additionally, it can be used to back applications, smart contracts, validate transactions, or used for staking.
+Another major difference between coin and token, apart from the algorithm, is that a coin has money utility.
+Additionally, it can be used to back applications, and smart contracts, validate transactions or used for staking.

 For example, Bitcoin is a coin that only holds “money” utility.
-Another coin that has money utility is Ether, which is also used to fuel the Ethereum network’s smart contracts.
+Another coin with money utility is Ether, which is also used to fuel the Ethereum network’s smart contracts.

 On the other hand, a token is a digital representation of an asset, tradable commodity, loyalty points, and others.